 - Initial production cost

-- Global existing infrastructure
+- Existing global infrastructure

-But, demand for fossil fuels for the air industry and heating will not plummet anytime soon.
+Scaling renewables to match petroleum is gonna take decades.
+And the demand for fossil fuels in the air industry and for heating isn’t going away anytime soon.

 Reliance on plastics